-6.9 Configure Wi-Fi Control (Only for Certain Devices)
+6.7 Configure Wi-Fi Control

 Wi-Fi Control is only available on certain devices.
 To check whether your device supports this feature, refer to the actual web interface.
 If Wi-Fi Control is available, there is Management > Wi-Fi Control in the menu structure.